Divya Kakran

-Divya Kakran (born 1998) is a freestyle wrestler from India.
-Divya has won 60 medals, including 17 gold medals in the Delhi State Championship, and has won the Bharat Kesari title eight times.
-She has been vocal about being disappointed by the lack of support from the government of Delhi in her pursuit for a medal at the Asian Games in 2018, despite writing to the government about her poor financial background.
-Divya is presently employed with the Indian Railways as senior ticket examiner.
+Divya Kakran (born 2 July 1998) is an Indian freestyle wrestler.
+A multiple-time medalist at the Asian Championships, she has also won medals at the Asian Games and the Commonwealth Games.
+In recognition of her contributions to Indian wrestling, she was conferred with the Arjuna Award in 2020.
+Kakran is presently employed with the Government of Uttar Pradesh as a Naib Tehsildar.

-Personal life and family
+Personal life

 Divya Kakran hails from Uttar Pradesh and belongs to a middle-class family from Purbaliyan village.
-Her father Suraj sain, sold Langots for livelihood, which her mother sewed at home.
+Her father Suraj sold Langots for livelihood, which her mother sewed at home.
 Kakran studied Physical Education and Sports Sciences (BPES) at the Noida College of Physical Education in Dadri, India.